fvieira/sentences/README.md

 please ask them whether they allow it, because probably they won't since they had to come up with those sentences themselves and their business model might depend on those sentences being restricted to their site.

+Oh, and this is not a rule, but if you are not native to a language but want to add sentences in that language either way, you might want to use [Lang-8](http://lang-8.com/) to make sure you are not making any mistake.

 #### How

 The preferred method to contribute to the sentences file is to fork this repository,